21st Annual Workshop

 - Temperature control during transportation and distribution

-- Impact of temperature on product quality and storage life
+- Impact of temperature on product sensory and nutritional quality

 - Microorganisms of concern in fresh-cut products

 - Validation and verification in wash water systems

 - Optimizing MA on product quality and shelf-life